judah4/MMO-Dragon-Game-Framework/README.md

 # MMO Game Framework

 Proof of concept for SpatialOS style entities and load balancing with distributed server workers.

 ### Warning

 Probably should not try to use.
 This was all written quickly over the weekend after the whole issue with Unity and Improbable.
+Might not even cover 1% of what a full mmo networking framework can do like SpatialOS.

 ## Features